schoenfr/schoenfr.github.io/index.md

 | 2009 | B.Sc.
 Computer Science - University of Lübeck <br> Thesis: Structural Properties of m-Step Graphs |
 {:class="vitatable"}

+# Interests

+- Mathematics, especially Algebra and Graph Theory
+- Software Engineering and Verification
+- Project Management, Agile Development
+- Teaching and Mentoring
+- ... and my friends and family

 # Experience

-WMD Vertrieb GmbH
+WMD Vertrieb GmbH since 08/2015
-: Since 08/2015 I assist in the software development of WMD's xSuite365.
+: As a software developer I assist with WMD's xSuite365.

-Green Navigation
+Green Navigation since 2011
 : As a doctoral student I have researched on routing algorithms for this project and supervised student projects and theses for four years.
 : Core technologies used: Java, Scala, GoLang, JavaScript, jQuery, Polymer, REST (Spring), OSM, Google Maps